Benefits & Funding 10 min read· Updated July 2026

 The safest way to receive your money is direct deposit, which puts your payment straight into your bank account, with no cheque to wait for or lose.
 You can set it up or update it in your My Service Canada Account, or by phone.
 If you switch banks, update your details right away so a payment is never missed.

-CPP disability benefits
+What are CPP disability benefits?

 If a serious, long-term illness or disability stops you from working before you reach 65, you may qualify for the CPP disability benefit.
 It is a monthly payment for people who contributed to CPP and have a disability that is both severe and prolonged, in the program's terms.